 10. Out-of-this-world Marine wildlife experiences

 With some of the world’s clearest waters and an impressive display of marine wildlife, it is little wonder visitors flock to Zanzibar to snorkel and dive.
-Mnemba island is the most popular place for snorkelling, with day trips departing Zanzibar each morning.
+Mnemba Island is the most popular place for snorkelling.
+Day trips depart Zanzibar each morning.

 11. Clock off from reality